giovanacampos/look-at-me/README.md

 * `cd ..` exit the build folder.
 * `./bin/look-at-me` displays the camera input and outline faces.
   * `./bin-look-at-me -v <arg>` will open a video file path provided for the argument and outline faces.

+## Docker

+Before you can run docker you need to get an `xauth` token by running `xauth list`.
+Once you have the hash listed copy and replace it for the one `a076adcfef9b24b6664d78b50ea99a4f` in the `Dockerfile`.

+To run the docker image follow these commands:

+* `docker build -t look-at-me:dev .`
+* `docker run --net=host -e DISPLAY -v /tmp/.X11-unix look-at-me:dev`